-Surprising twists in our lives pave way to positive changes.
+Surprising twists in our lives pave the way to positive changes.
 This is the case for Daria Kalugina, who made a U-turn in her career to become a food photographer.
-Her wise words will resonate with you, because her story is truly an inspiration to all.
+Her wise words will resonate with you because her story is truly an inspiration to all.
 Find out more about her work, her story and her tremendous success.

 Tell us a little bit about yourself and your professional background.